hughpyle/teensy-povwand/README.md

-# Teensy3 sound-reactive LED Leviation Wand
+# Teensy3 sound-reactive LED Levitation Wand

 This is an Arduino project using Teensy 3.0 hardware (ARM Cortex M4).